-Oversight responsibility of the Select Committee on Health Social Services
+Oversight responsibility of the Select Committee on Health and Social Services

 The Select Committee has oversight over the following Departments: